unil-lettres/training/README.md

 # Docker images

 Changes in the `development` branch will create new images tagged `latest-dev` & `latest-stage`, while changes in the `master` branch will create an image tagged `latest`.
-And finally, when the new tag is created, an image with the matching tag will be automatically built.
+And finally, when a new tag is created, an image with the matching tag will be automatically built.

 # Error tracker